Thursday Contra Dances at The Concord Scout House

 - When Dereck isn’t available, we have other sound technicians on call.
 Most likely they will be using our house system, augmented by their own equipment.
 The house system includes a QSC Touch-mix 16 channel board.
 We have three powered monitor speakers (two FBT Jolly 8ba’s and one Behringer Eurolive B208D).
 In addition, we could hook up one or two passive EV 100S as additional monitors, if needed.
 All monitors have independent mixes.
 The house speakers are older, but well-maintained 2-way speakers with 15″ woofers.

 - Provide your own sound.
 We give you an additional $75 if you provide sound yourself.
 Our experience is that unless you provide a full-time person to monitor sound, the quality of the resulting sound is usually below average.

 In any instance where we do not control the sound, we may make suggestions to the sound engineer with respect to the mix and volume.

 Please let Dereck or your other sound tech know if you have special sound requirements.

 A few days before the dance, you’ll get a reminder about the upcoming event, as well as an invitation to provide (via a webpage) an inventory of sound equipment needs for your group.
 Please have the appropriate member of your group respond to that request, as it makes for a more relaxing setup, especially if the band’s arrival is delayed.

 The first half ends with a waltz somewhere around 9:00.
-The break lasts about 12-15 minutes; it’s up to the band, in communication with the caller, to get things started again.
+The break lasts about 10-12 minutes; it’s up to the band, in communication with the caller, to get things started again.
 At the beginning of the second half, dancers expect a hambo or other couple dance, although you may just start up with a contra if the band would rather; ask a committee member for guidance on this if you have questions.